Jami-the-great/CSN190-Cybersecurity-Research-Project/README.md

 This is my full portfolio for CSN 190, where I officially became a **cyber detective** 🕵

 I built a digital forensics lab, using Ubuntu inside VirtualBox, installed Autopsy and investigated a disk image to uncover deleted files and hidden data.
 It was like CSI except instead of sunglasses and dramatic music.....
-I had Google and patience.
+I had AI and patience.
 A lot of patience.
 This project helped me learn how cybersecurity really works.....
 Mistakes and all, and that deleted files love to come back to haunt you 👀

 ---